dynverse/dynutils/cran-comments.md

 dynutils 1.0.0 comes with a lot of new functionality, improved documentation and better tests.

+The notes and errors from the previous release has been fixed.

   * REMOVED `run_until_exit()`: This functionality is already sufficiently covered by the `processx` package.